 4. Support for multiple media service entry points

 - Updated existing call flows and procedures to support hybrid DASH/HLS delivery in 5GMS architecture.

+5. Improve the 5GMS AS deployment in the Trusted DN, including:

+- Defined the relevant call flows and procedures to support configuration of 5GMS AS instances by the 5GMS AF

+6. Improved Network Assistance by:

+- Defined data collection and reporting to be carried out also for the ANBR-based Network Assistance method

+- Included the usage of the appropriate Aggregation Functions for both Network Assistance methods

 In addition, some of the TR 26.804 recommendations are to provide relevant extensions to 5G Media Streaming protocols and formats based on the conclusions in clause 6.
 Candidates for these extensions are: